©️ “Energy act” Small Fry in Oil (1973), Up Helly Aa Committee Archive, accessed 2024.

 © Miriam Sentler

-An Afternoon filled with Presentations by Jester Artists | Presentation at Jester -
+An Afternoon filled with Presentations by Jester Artists | A Presentation at Jester - C Mine Genk, BE (December 11th 2022)

 On the 11th of December, we come together for the finissage of Marie Zolamian’s exhibition, and the end of a major chapter of our organisation.
 At the end of 2022, the programme initiated still under two organisations, FLACC and CIAP, comes to an end.
 We are grateful for the last years and for the experiences and encounters they brought.
 We are looking forward to starting 2023 with new ideas, energy, and humour – in the style of Jester.